Teen fatally shot in Schenectady fondly remembered

 In Saturday’s homicide, among other things, police are trying to figure out if the boy was the intended target.

-The Schenectady school superintendent says counselors and social workers will be available at school Tuesday.
+The Schenectady school superintendent said counselors and social workers will be available at school Tuesday.

 “He had such a genuine smile,” said Coach LaFountain.
 “He wanted more in life.
 It’s just sad that he didn’t have that opportunity because again, he was a great kid and I just cannot get it out of my head how much of a great kid he was.”